seabbs/blogdown-site/content/project/tbinenglanddataclean.md

 title = "tbinenglanddataclean"

 # Project summary to display on homepage.
-summary = "R package containing the scripts required to clean data from the Enhanced Tuberculosis Surveillance system, and the Labour Force Survey, and to then calculate Tuberculosis incidence.
-The source code is available [here](https://github.com/seabbs/tbinenglanddataclean)"
+summary = "R package containing the scripts required to clean data from the Enhanced Tuberculosis Surveillance system, and the Labour Force Survey, and to then calculate Tuberculosis incidence."

 # Optional image to display on homepage (relative to `static/img/` folder).
 image_preview = "tbinenglanddataclean.png"